ka-ching-as/FireSwift-Database/README.md

     }}
 ```

+Collection paths have a `child(_ key: String)` method that returns a path to an element of the collection type.

 If you enjoy these concepts, I can recommend looking into `RxSwift` for which I have also created the `RxFireSwift-Database` framework.
 This unlocks even cooler abstractions. :-)